-Perhaps more than any other location we will visit while traveling on this earth, a hospital setting imparts the broad expanse of emotions experienced in humanity.
+Perhaps more than any other location, we will visit while traveling on this earth, a hospital setting imparts the broad expanse of emotions experienced in humanity.
 From the exquisite joy and blessing of the birth of a child to the final breaths raggedly taken by someone whose time on this earth has become too short.
 Healthcare institutions easily become for many the cathedral where our mortality becomes all too real and where journeys are launched to find answers to life’s most perplexing questions.

-Certainly healthcare as a whole, and patients specifically have benefitted from this focus.
-Patients are being engaged in the development of their care plans and healthcare institutions are turning the focus of their facilities towards a patient centered healing environment.
+Certainly, healthcare as a whole and patients specifically have benefitted from this focus.
+Patients are being engaged in the development of their care plans and healthcare institutions are turning the focus of their facilities towards a patient-centered healing environment.
 A struggle many healthcare facilities wrestle with is defining what patient satisfaction actually is.
 Sometimes they equate patient happiness with patient satisfaction.
 They are not the same thing.
 Hospitals allocate millions of dollars to establishing valet parking programs, build beautiful fountains cascading through the lobby, place animal towels in patient rooms, and provide the ability for us to eat food 24 hours a day.
 All noble pursuits in providing comfort and ease for patients.
-However as Patrick Ryan, CEO of Press Ganey noted; “Patients are looking for respect.
+However, as Patrick Ryan, CEO of Press Ganey noted; “Patients are looking for respect.
 To have nurses and Dr’s communicate with them and to have their care coordinated.
 Hospitals are starting to look at the patient experience as a complete package in reducing suffering and reducing anxiety.
 And when you do that, you look across the entire continuum of care, from the first phone call to the patient’s being discharged.”

 At the Cleveland Clinic, they have initiated a new position to strengthen the healthcare experience.
 The position provided is a “C” suite level of importance and the individual charged with managing it carries the title, Chief Experience Officer.
 Many hospitals today are working to identify how to best address the patient experience.
-To some extent, healthcare marketing has encouraged the belief that new shiny bells and whistles installed throughout the hospital are what drive satisfaction.
+To some extent, healthcare marketing has encouraged the belief that new shiny bells and whistles installed throughout the hospital are what drives satisfaction.
 Hospitals on a tight budget worry that they can’t afford to implement these very things and will be left behind in the process.
-However the analysis of the data surrounding resources put into the patient experience and the results gained from that investment show an interesting direction for the future.
+However, the analysis of the data surrounding resources put into the patient experience and the results gained from that investment shows an interesting direction for the future.

 Douglas Wood, M.D., director of strategy and policy for the Mayo Clinic sees the patient experience changing its focus going forward.
 “We will realize fairly quickly that we need to change the focus away from the experience within the hospitals and clinics to the true, complete patient experience.
 It’s nice to have hospitals that have lots of amenities but, really, not too many of us look forward to scheduling a stay in a hospital as though we would look forward to going on a cruise.”